gmnations/Web-Design-Challenge/README.md

-This project was to use ewb tools to interogate weather data.
+This project was to use web tools to interogate weather data.